harshvardhaniimi/personal-website/content/blog/2021-07-06-irctc-s-captcha-is-smart/index.md

 tags: []
 ---

-I realised IRCTC's captcha system is a very smart move.
+I realised IRCTC's captcha system is a brilliant move.
 Why?
 Well, you can't do away with captcha systems.
 They are everywhere identifying robots from humans.
-At the same time, people don't want to see ads and everyone uses ad-blockers specifically for that purpose.
-Why not integrate something indispensible with something disliked?
+At the same time, people don't want to see ads, and everyone uses ad-blockers specifically for that purpose.
+Why not integrate something indispensable with something disliked?

 That's what IRCTC did.

 ![irctc captcha](images/irctc.png)

-You will have to read the ad to know what is the captcha code.
-By asking you to type "Jeevan saathi" as code, it naturally anchors you to choose this LIC insurance product over other when you but insurance products next time.
+You will have to read the ad to know the captcha code.
+By asking you to type "Jeevan shanti" as code, it naturally anchors you to choose this LIC insurance product over others when you buy insurance products next time.

-The system is provided by [Simpli5d](https://nlpcaptcha.in/en/index.html) which also boasts of customers like Axis Bank, Tata, Visa, Volkswagen, and many more.
+The system is provided by [Simpli5d](https://nlpcaptcha.in/en/index.html), which also boasts of customers like Axis Bank, Tata, Visa, Volkswagen, and many more.